nomadsdev/proleak-ddos-mirai/README.md

 # Pro Leak DDOS Mirai

-Pro Leak DDOS Mirai is a collection of Python scripts inspired by the Mirai botnet, designed for educational purposes to demonstrate different types of Denial of Service (DoS) attacks.
-These scripts emulate various techniques used in large-scale botnets, sending floods of packets to a target IP to disrupt and overload services.
+Pro Leak DDOS Mirai is a collection of Python scripts inspired by the Mirai botnet, designed for educational purposes to demonstrate various types of Denial of Service (DoS) attacks.
+These scripts emulate different techniques used in large-scale botnets by sending floods of packets to a target IP to disrupt and overload services.

 ## Disclaimer